Anpokot/RGB_Glitter_Lamp/Release Files/[3] Source Code/readme.md

 ### Code description

 ALA librarry provides defferent animations for RGB LED's </br>
-Animation selection using rotary encoder with interrupts and no delay </br>
+Animation selection using rotary encoder with interrupts and temperature control with no delay </br>
 Filtering provides valid input and allows to use low quality ecoders</br>

 ### Thanks to